systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 shall be considered and displayed.
 This allows image builders to put together images that transparently support multiple different architectures.

-Note that the `$BOOT` partition is not supposed to be exclusive territory of this specification.
-This specification only defines semantics of the `/loader/` directory inside the file system (see below), but it doesn't intend to define ownership of the whole file system exclusively.
+Note that the boot partitions are not supposed to be the exclusive territory of this specification.
+This specification only defines semantics of the `/loader/` directory inside the file system (see below), but it doesn't intend to define ownership of the whole file system.
 Boot loaders, firmware, and other software implementing this specification may choose to place other files and directories in the same file system.
-For example, boot loaders that implement this specification might install their own boot code on the same partition; on systems where `$BOOT` is the ESP this is a particularly common setup.
+For example, boot loaders that implement this specification might install their own boot code on the same partition; this is particularly common in the case of the ESP.
 Implementations of this specification must be able to operate correctly if files or directories other than `/loader/` are found in the top level directory.
 Implementations that add their own files or directories to the file systems should use well-named directories, to make name collisions between multiple users of the file system unlikely.

 ### Type #1 Boot Loader Specification Entries

-`$BOOT/loader/` is the main directory containing the configuration for the boot loader.
+`$ESP/loader/` is the main directory containing the configuration for the boot loader.

 **Note:** _In all cases the `/loader/` directory should be located directly in the root of the file system.
-Specifically, if `$BOOT` is the ESP, then `/loader/` directory should be located directly in the root directory of the ESP, and not in the `/EFI/` subdirectory._
+Specifically, the `/loader/` directory should **not** be located under the `/EFI/` subdirectory on the ESP._

+`$BOOT/loader/entries/` and `$XBOOTLDR/loader/entries/` are the directories
-`$BOOT/loader/entries/` is the directory containing the drop-in snippets defining boot entries, one `.conf` file for each boot menu item.
+containing the drop-in snippets defining boot entries, one `.conf` file for each boot menu item.
 Each OS may provide one or more such entries.
+The boot loader should enumerate both directories and provide a merged list.

 The file name is used for identification of the boot item but shall never be presented to the user in the UI.
 The file name may be chosen freely but should